 Many independent brokers look at the eXp Realty business model and wonder why they would merge their brokerage into eXp Realty when they can already recruit and earn income from sponsoring agents.

 While this is true, there are many reasons why eXp Realty may be a better option.
-Click here to watch a video I made comparing the independent brokerage model to eXp Realty.
-But for now, here’s are two main reasons to consider eXp Realty over building an independent brokerage.
+Read my blog post comparing the independent brokerage model to eXp Realty.
+But for now, here are two main reasons to consider eXp Realty over building an independent brokerage.

-First, is scalability.
-With eXp Realty’s model, you can scale your business to all 50 US states, Canada, and even more countries coming soon and you do not need to join a single MLS, except for the one you already belong to.
+The first is scalability.
+With eXp Realty’s model, you can scale your business to all 50 US states, Canada, and even more countries coming soon, and you do not need to join a single MLS except for the one you already belong to.

-The benefit here is that not only can you personally sponsor agents from wherever you may meet or know them, but your sponsored agents can also tap into their networks all over the country which will help build your organization that much faster.
+The benefit here is that you cannot only personally sponsor agents from wherever you may meet or know them, but your sponsored agents can also tap into their networks all over the country which will help build your organization much faster.

 Additionally, you will see a massive increase in leverage on the recruiting side.

-This is all because agents at eXp Realty get paid Revenue Share on up to 7-tiers down.
-This means that even when you sponsor an agent, it doesn’t stop with them.
-Eventually, that agent you sponsored will likely sponsor someone and you’ll earn Revenue Share from that agent as well.
+This is all because agents at eXp Realty get paid Revenue Share up to 7-tiers down.
+Even when you sponsor an agent, it doesn’t stop with them.
+Eventually, that agent you sponsored will likely sponsor someone, and you’ll also earn Revenue Share from that agent.
 This continues to happen as agents sponsor agents, 7-tiers down.

-Because the names are so similar it's not hard to confuse eXp Realty with Exit Realty.
+Because the names are similar, it’s not hard to confuse eXp Realty with Exit Realty.
 However, the two business models couldn’t be more different.

-This takes away all the leverage that we talked about above from the 7-tiers and basically forces agents to constantly be recruiting to make any money from the opportunity.
+This takes away all the leverage we discussed above from the 7-tiers and forces agents to constantly recruit to make any money from the opportunity.